-The campus’s Instituto Tecnológico (ITEC) provides students with the last two years of high school, and two years of post secondary training, similar to a US community college.
-The Instituto Tecnológico (ITEC) programs run by UVG are the only schools of their type in Guatemala.
+The campus’s Instituto Tecnológico (ITEC) provides students with the last two years of high school and two years of post-secondary training, similar to a US community college.
+The ITEC programs are the only schools of their type in Guatemala.

-In Guatemala, the majority of public elementary schools do not have any post-secondary education.
+In Guatemala, the majority of public elementary school teachers do not have any post-secondary education.
 UVG Altiplano offers working teachers a teacher-training curriculum; it’s the only bilingual Mayan/Spanish elementary education program in Central America.
-They devote their Saturdays to study, sometimes walking two hours to get to a highway and then traveling three hours on a bus to campus.
-Participants can specialize in various teaching methods: Bilingual Intercultural Education and Math and Computer Science Education are just two examples of options available.
+Participants devote their Saturdays to study, sometimes walking two hours to get to a highway and then traveling three hours on a bus to campus.
+They can specialize in various teaching methods: Bilingual Intercultural Education and Math and Computer Science Education are just two available options.

 In addition, outreach programs are provided to people in the surrounding communities, including weekend English language courses for high schoolers, best-practice agriculture for farmers, and leadership training for community leaders.

-A gift of $2,000 can fund a full-year scholarship for a student at the Altiplano campus.
+A gift of $5,437 can fund a full-year scholarship for an undergraduate student at the Altiplano campus.

-A gift of $2,000 can fund a full-year scholarship for a student at the South Campus.
+A gift of $3,371 can fund a full-year scholarship for a Technical undergraduate student at the Altiplano campus.